MustafaBrandon/data-connector-slot0/README.md

 ## Parameters

 - Address: The address of the Uniswapv3 pool contract (must be on same network as vault) to be called.
-- ChainID: The chain ID of where to make this contract call.
+- ChainID: The chain ID of the network to make the contract call.
-- isChainRead: boolean set to true to signal this data connector fetches on-chain data.
+- isChainRead: boolean set to true to signal this data connector to fetch only the on-chain data.

 ### Project Setup